Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 \paragraph*{$\rm (ii)$} The angular separation, $\alpha$ can be seen in \figref{fig:example}{c}.
 While the distance in the quasi-conserved quantities (yellow) remains small, the two trajectories mainly separate in the angular coordinate (red).
 We can not resolve the functional form of this separation.

 \paragraph*{Chaotic manifold.} The effect of the perturbation on trajectories changes dramatically when the parameter $\eta$ becomes small.
-As we already mentioned, this leads to a very small precession of both the central spin and the environmental spins as they approach the frozen manifold defined by $\eta=0$.
-Then, from \autoref{eq:EOM_CS_Pert}, it becomes immediately clear that instead of precessing around ${\bf S}_0^\perp$, the environment spins start precessing around orthogonal magnetic fields of strength $\delta h_j$ pointing in the $z$-direction.
-This dynamics quickly destroys the synchronized integrable motion until $\eta$ again becomes large and the system resumes its quasi-integrable dynamics.
+As $\abs{\Sperp}$ is small, the environment spins precess around magnetic fields of strength $\delta h_j$ pointing in the $z$-direction (see \autoref{eq:EOM_CS_Pert}).
+This dynamics destroys the synchronization of the environmental spins necessary for regular motion, until $\eta$ again becomes large and the system resumes its quasi-integrable dynamics.
 These qualitative considerations agree with numerical results suggesting that in this chaotic manifold there are (i) large changes in quasi-conserved quantities and (ii) rapid separation of nearby trajectories within the chaotic manifold as shown in \autoref{fig:example}.

 We extract several lessons from \autoref{fig:example}.
 First, we find that an encounter with the chaotic manifold typically occurs with frequency \(\order{\vert\delta\vert}\).
 In \figref{fig:example}{a}, this occurs near \(t \approx 2\vert\delta\vert^{-1}\), where $\eta$ approaches zero. \figref{fig:example}{b} shows that \(\tau_0\) indeed undergoes a rapid jump when \(\eta\approx 0\). \figref{fig:example}{c} shows the separation between two initially nearby trajectories, which exhibit a rapid divergence again when \(\eta \approx 0\).
 To quantify the separation, we use both the Euclidean distance in spin coordinates (blue) and the difference of the corresponding integrals of motion (yellow).
 Notably, the distance in $\tau_0$ increases by several orders of magnitude when $\eta$ approaches zero.
 The separation of the angles $\alpha$ also rapidly increases (shown in red), on top of a slow, steady drift in the quasi-integrable regime.
 The acquired difference in $\tau_0$ leads to a faster separation in $\alpha$ after the encounter.